pktcodes/hacker-news-react-project/README.md

 ---

-_Note: I have developed this project ~ [22] on part of React and Projects Course thought by John Smilga._
+_Note: I have developed this project ~ [22] as part of React and Projects Course taught by John Smilga._